 During the 4th quarter, I had my eye on the price; that is, no matter what, I had to achieve $5,000 for the year, and I did it.
 I made $1,304 for the fourth quarter and a total of $5,224 for the year.

 I just completed the 1st year out of a 6-year plan, which will take me to make at least $70,000 per year on year six.
 It is a steady personal challenge to little by little learn how to make a full-time income as an entrepreneur.
-You may want to take a look at the details of the plan here.
+Take a look at the details of the plan here.

 You can see the breakdown for the fourth quarter by sources of revenue in the table below.
 You can also see the earnings for the 2020 first quarter here, the second quarter here, and the third quarter here.